YouTube Channel Restored for Big Tech, Pandemic Coverage Critic Naomi Wolf

-YouTube abruptly reversed itself and restored liberal skeptic Naomi Wolf’s DailyClout video channel after an article in The Epoch Times drew attention to its sudden deletion last week.
+YouTube has abruptly restored liberal skeptic Naomi Wolf’s DailyClout video channel, after an article in The Epoch Times drew attention to its sudden deletion last week.

+Article by Matthew Vadum from our news partners at The Epoch Times.

-Twitter previously banned Wolf, who has been critical of vaccine passports and media coverage of the COVID-19 pandemic, earlier this summer, as The Epoch Times reported at the time.
+Earlier this summer, Twitter banned Wolf, who has been critical of vaccine passports and media coverage of the COVID-19 pandemic, as The Epoch Times reported at the time.
 Twitter said Wolf had disseminated vaccine misinformation in violation of the microblogging website’s policies, a claim she denies.

-The Epoch Times reported last week that the civic-minded, informational DailyClout channel was deleted by YouTube some time on Aug.
-24 after a video was posted that featured Wolf conducting an interview with Leslie Manookian, president and founder of Health Freedom Defense Fund Inc. (HFDF), a prominent critic of mandatory masking policies in schools aimed at mitigating the COVID-19 pandemic.
+The Epoch Times reported last week that the civic-minded, informational DailyClout channel was deleted by YouTube sometime on Aug.
+24 after a video was posted that featured Wolf conducting an interview with Leslie Manookian, president and founder of Health Freedom Defense Fund Inc., a prominent critic of mandatory mask policies in schools.

 “YouTube doesn’t allow claims about COVID-19 vaccinations that contradict expert consensus from local health authorities or the World Health Organization (WHO),” stated the email.